 - Program/Specialty-Specific References: If you interned for the EPA, you could ask either a professor or your supervisor to write a letter about that experience.
 Describe this letter as “Environmental Law Programs” if you only plan to assign it to law schools that offer environmental law specialties.

-- School-Specific References: If one of your professors is a law school graduate, you could ask this professor to recommend you to his or her alma mater.
+- School-Specific References: If one of your professors is a law school graduate, you could ask this professor to recommend you to their alma mater.
 The description for this letter could read: “Smith School of Law.”
 You would assign this letter to Smith School of Law only.

 - General References: For letters that aren’t targeted to specific specialties or law schools, the description could read: “General Use.”
 You could assign this letter to any law school.